 Disadvantages are obvious, consolidation of large airlines in Joint Venture agreements eliminates their competitors from the market and that leads to higher fares.

-I am afraid that progressive globalization and increasing demand for air travel will bring us to the point where most of the long haul market will be in hands of Joint Ventures partners.
+In conclusion, I am afraid that progressive globalization and increasing demand for air travel will bring us to the point where most of the long haul market will be in the hands of Joint Venture partners.
 It remains to hope that it will not have a devastating effect on our wallets.
-Cause so far it’s clear that the biggest beneficiaries of these solutions are airlines.
+Because so far it’s clear that the biggest beneficiaries of these solutions are airlines.
 Even though there are some restrictions it seems like there are no limits in merging new partnerships under Joint Venture agreements.

-I hope that you liked this article and it prompted you to think deeper on Joint Venture Issue.
+I hope that you liked this article and it prompted you to think deeper about the Joint Venture Issue.
 What are your feelings about this subject?
-I invite you to discuss in comments and give me feedback on whether you like it or not.
+I invite you to discuss in the comments and give me feedback on whether you like it or not.